CePeU/Build123d-Portable-Installer/README.md

 Fully portable means that you can install and delete the software setup without any registry changes or other dependencies.

-After the installation you will can start VsCode under this path:
+After the installation you can start VsCode under this path:
 [Installdirectory]\\[PythonVersionPath]\t\Vs Code.exe

 The downloaded files can be found under:
 [Installdirectory]\\Downloads

 They are currently not removed.
-This is intentional.
+This is for now during the test phase intentional but you can delete the whole directory if you want.

 Remember to use: